Multiple Regression and Interaction Terms

 Implement the example that was worked out above.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Multiple Regression and Interaction Terms.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/multiple-regression-and-interaction-terms/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/multiple-regression-and-interaction-terms/